 When your self-worth is linked to your productivity, you see every activity in your day as either valuable (productive) or not.
 I have this disease.
 At some point, the ability to check items off a todo-list stops moving you forward, and instead holds you back.
 Rick Foerster argues for the value of “unproductive” time without metrics.

 What did you figure out on sabbatical?
 What was the takeaway from the 10-day?
 When you give yourself time and space to ask big questions, you expect to have an epiphany.
 But there are no lightning bolts.
 Instead, you get a whisper or a notion, wisps of ideas and longings.
 Some pass quickly, others tug your sleeve.
 Some dissipate given attention, others take root with nurturing.
-Stop looking at your watch and wondering when the revelation will arrive, and listen for the whispers instead them all.
+Stop checking your watch and wondering when the revelation will arrive, and listen for the whispers instead.

 Confusing intensity and passion is a common mistake.
 Intensity is external; passion invokes something inside you.
 Passion is a call-and-response with your soul.
 It’s not just adrenaline.